nipy/nibabel/doc/source/dicom/dicom_intro.rst

 The same odd group may be used by different manufacturers in different ways.

-Manufacturers can make data dictionaries for their private groups, called private data dictionaries.

 To try and avoid collisions of private tags from different manufacturers, there is a mechanism by which a manufacturer can tell other users of a DICOM dataset that it has reserved a block in the (Group number, Element number) space for